lyp-tech/CMSContentModel/docs/gen-ai-vendor-guide.md

 ### 8. Conclusion

 Gen AI-assisted development represents a significant opportunity to accelerate Web CMS migrations while maintaining or improving quality.
-By following the structured approach outlined in this guide, vendors can achieve 40-65% faster development cycles and deliver more consistent, maintainable, and accessible web components.
+By following the structured approach outlined in this guide, we can achieve faster development cycles and deliver more consistent, maintainable, and accessible web components.

 The key to success is combining AI capabilities with human expertise in a systematic way that leverages the strengths of both.
 Start with well-documented standards, use AI to handle the repetitive aspects of development, and focus human efforts on the creative and quality assurance aspects of the project.